GMichetti/MiBuSM/README.md

 ### Configuration

-Modify the `config.yaml` file to set up the  configurations.
+1. Modify the `config.yaml` file to set up the engine configurations.
 If no file config file is provided, will be used the default values (look at `config_loader.py`)

+2. Modify the `config.js` file to set up the Flask server configuration.
+If no config is provided, will be used the default values

 ## Usage